Three Tips for Growing Comfrey in the South

 3. Not so Invasive After All

-Check out our Comfrey Roots for Planting, as well as our Homesteader’s Guide for Growing Comfrey for a lot more info on starting, propagating, and using comfrey!
+Comfrey is such a versatile and useful plant for any homestead!
+Start your own patch with our Comfrey Roots for Planting, and check out our Homesteader’s Guide for Growing Comfrey for a lot more great info on starting, propagating, and using comfrey!

 Want to sell your seed garlic with us?